 Hijikata Tatsumi Archive

 The Hijikata Tatsumi archive was acquired by the Art Center in April 1998, as the first initiative in constructing ‘research archives.’
 As a central figure of the 1960s avant-garde, Hijikata collaborated with a number of representative artists of the time in creating his butoh performances.
-As works of ‘trans-artistry,’ rather than mere examples of ‘performance art,’ this model supplied a particular apt starting point for the creation of our ‘research archives.’
+As works of ‘trans-artistry,’ rather than mere examples of ‘performance art,’ this model supplied a particularly apt starting point for the creation of our ‘research archives.’
 Practically speaking, we were also particularly lucky to receive a majority of the materials in an already collected and ordered form from the Hijikata Memorial Archive (Asbestos-Kan, Meguro, Tokyo).
-The mission of the Art Center is to preserve the life of such materials in a cultural environment that tends to prefer more establishment art forms.
+The mission of the Art Center is to preserve the life of such materials in a cultural environment that tends to prefer more established art forms.

 Hijikata introduced a new form of expression to the world of movement methodologies.
 Although research on butoh remains relatively limited, it is becoming increasingly well known internationally.
-In recent years, the stream of foreigner butoh researchers visiting Japan has increased, and as a result the archive has begun to increase its efforts in making foreign scholarship available to Japanese audiences.
+In recent years, the stream of foreign butoh researchers visiting Japan has increased, and as a result, the archive has begun to increase its efforts in making foreign scholarship available to Japanese audiences.
 Hoping to internationalize interests and perspectives through making available foreign literature, the archive also maintains its focus on accumulating and publicizing materials of events and performances that were not fully filmed or recorded.

 The future aims of the archive are centered on digitalizing and making available materials online, expanding and completing its document collections, and continuing to improve the quality of research conducted in relation to its materials.
 It hopes that the collection and dissemination of materials relating to Hijikata will help enrich and expand butoh research on an international level.